tin-cat/emailqueue/README.md

 * **Version 3.2**
   * Switched to MIT license, now Emailqueue can be used in commercial, non GNU-GPL projects.
-  * emailqueue_inject::inject method is now called differently, see the "How to use" section or example.php for for info.
+  * emailqueue_inject::inject method is now called differently, see the "How to use" section or example_local.php for for info.
   * "is_send_now" emailqueue_inject::inject parameter sends the email without waiting for the next queue processing event, perfect for those cases where you can't even wait a minute to have your email delivered.
   * Now uses composer for library dependencies.
   * Using standard <?php instead of the shorthand <? version for improved compatibility.